Pjotr-1/HP35/README.md

 Improvements to be done (if there is time to):
 - keystroke feedback; either by vibration, audio or visually
+- improper calculations such as division by zero, does not result in a blinking zero
 - annoying rounding errors that are not present in the real HP35

 [1] https://www.instructables.com/HP-35-Scientific-Calculator-Emulator-With-Arduino-/